 WELL is regulated by the Commerce Commission ("Commission") and is required to publish its pricing methodology for electricity lines services.
 WELL is also regulated by the Electricity Authority under the Electricity Industry Act 2010.
-This document describes WELL's pricing methodology and outlines how costs are allocated to and recovered from the consumer groups connected to and taking line function services from the Wellington network.
-This document applies to the 9 month period between 1 July 2018 and 31 March 2019 (referred to through this document as the PM Period).
+This document describes WELL's pricing methodology and outlines how costs are allocated to and recovered from the consumer groups connected to and taking line function services from the Wellington network for the 2019/20 pricing year commencing 1 April 2019.

 During March 2018 the Commerce Commission issued the Wellington Electricity Lines Limited Electricity Distribution Customised Price-Quality Path Determination 2018 (CPP Determination).
 WELL had deferred the usual timing of its price changes from 1 April 2018 to 1 July 2018 to allow for the CPP Determination to be made.
-This Pricing Methodology document reflects the impacts of price changes arising from the Commission's CPP Determination for WELL and should be read in conjunction with the Pricing Methodology document for the 3 month period 1 April 2018 to 30 June 2018.
+In 2019, WELL is resuming the 1 April timing of its annual price changes.